mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

   - Income = (15 x 200USD - commission) in PLN
   - Cost = (10 x 100USD + commission) in PLN + (5 x 150USD + commission) in PLN

+## Algorithm

+- parse transaction history CSV into dedicated structures and sort by date from old to new
+- match sell transactions with buy transactions in FIFO manner, remembering how many shares were sold in this specific Buy/Sell pair
+- quote all the Buy/Sell pairs in PLN (NBP quotation: take previous working day from sell date)
+- quote all Dividends in PLN
+- quote all Taxes in PLN
+- calc income and cost of every Buy/Sell pair and store into Profit ite.
+Amounts depend on how many shares were sold in each specific pair;
+  buy commission increases the cost part and sell commission decreases the income part
+- calc total income as sum of sells and dividends
+- calc total cost as sum of all buys
+- calc tax already paid as sum of all taxes
+- calc profit as total income - total cost
+- calc tax as max(profit, 0) * 19%
+- calc tax to pay as max(tax - tax alread paid, 0)

 ## TODO

-- rename asset to share (assets in wallet = currencies + shares) [OK] - rename TaxableItem -> BuySellPair
+- [OK] - rename TaxableItem -> BuySellPair
-[OK]- rename TaxableItemPLN -> BuySellPairPLN
+- [OK]- rename TaxableItemPLN -> BuySellPairPLN
-[OK] - rename Trader -> BuySellMatcher
+- [OK] - rename Trader -> BuySellMatcher
-[OK] - make TradesRepoCSV return items sorted by date ascending so Wallet doesnt protest with insufficient funds [OK] - make AssetWallet to track all buy/sell/fund/withdraw/exchange operations and validate for sufficient funds [OK] - add support for CORPORATE ACTION
+- [OK] - make TradesRepoCSV return items sorted by date ascending so Wallet doesnt protest with insufficient funds
+- [OK] - make AssetWallet to track all buy/sell/fund/withdraw/exchange operations and validate for sufficient funds
+- [OK] - add support for CORPORATE ACTION
-[OK] - add support for DIVIDEND
+- [OK] - add support for DIVIDEND
-[OK] - add support for TAX
+- [OK] - add support for TAX
-[OK] - add support for AUTOCONVERSION
+- [OK] - add support for AUTOCONVERSION
-[OK] - complement TaxCalculator with Dividend and Tax support [OK] - add report printer - where did profits and taxes come from
+- [OK] - complement TaxCalculator with Dividend and Tax support
+- [OK] - add report printer - where did profits and taxes come from
+- rename asset to share (assets in wallet = currencies + shares)
 - add selecting year to calc the profits and taxes for
 - improvement: make ProfitItem independend from the BuySellIPairPLN -> BuySellPair -> BuyItem & SellItem